 Best Hack and Slash Games

-This week sees another entry into the popular and well populated genre of character action titles, or as they are also called, hack and slashers.
-The gameplay is relatively simple, there is one protagonist, a bunch of close combat weapons that tend to do a lot of damage, a few ranged attacks that do little damage, and usually a colorful array of thousands and thousands of enemy mooks to hack and slash through until you get to the oversized bossfight.
+In hack-and-slash titles, the gameplay is relatively simple, there is one protagonist, a bunch of close combat weapons that tend to do a lot of damage, a few ranged attacks that do little damage, and usually a colorful array of thousands and thousands of enemies to go through until you get to the oversized boss fight.
 Simple enough.

 The genre has been around since the early days of video games and shows no sign of going away, and with good reason—it’s fun as hell and brings to video gaming the visceral feel that gamers often look for when they place their hands on the controller.

 Platinum Games have a knack for designing challenging yet delightfully silly titles like this one.
 The story about a time traveling super witch is largely forgettable, what matters is the super tight gameplay and the splendid presentation.
 Bayonetta is a ridiculously pretty game that bursts with style.
 But most importantly, the game mechanics fit as tightly as the eponymous witches leotard.
-Taking apart angels and demons and deities and other creatures takes a lot of skill, but once that’s mastered, once everything clicks, this is a game to end video games alltogether.
+Taking apart angels and demons and deities and other creatures takes a lot of skill, but once that’s mastered you’re going to have endless fun.

 Another much maligned title.
 Lords of Shadow was slated to be an independent release by Spanish developer Mercury Steam.
 It eventually was shoehorned into the Castlevania saga when it was picked up by Konami and put under the wing of none other than Hideo Kojima.
 The production quality is superb, the art style reminiscent of a Guillermo del Toro.
 On the gameplay side, things could be a bit tighter, especially the camera, but after a few hours things fall into place, all crucial powers are unlocked, and things just flow nicely in this worthy addition to the Castlevania series.